Volkswagen Tiguan verdict

 What we don’t like

-Although styling is subjective, it’s hard not to be disappointed by its rather timid exterior design.
-The infotainment is improved by a large-format screen, but the car is still over-reliant on it for vital functions such as the climate control.
+The ride is hard-edged without the upgraded adjustable suspension.
+The infotainment is improved by the large screens, but the car is still over-reliant on it for vital functions such as the climate control.
+Reliability isn’t unimpeachable.